skaddington/FinalProject/README.md

 	A User that is NOT logged in has the options to:<br>
 	 	* Create a new User Account<br>
 	 	* Login using an existing Account.<br>
-	 	* Search for any existing trains stored in the MySQL Relational Database<br>
+	 	* View National Parks stored in the MySQL Relational Database<br>
-	 	* View a carosel of pictures of Trains stored in the Database<br>
+	 	* View a carosel of pictures of Parks stored in the Database<br>
+	 	* View a gallery of User Submitted Pictures of Parks stored in the database.<br>
-	 	* Click the link to view details for existing trains stored in the Database<br>
+	 	* Click the link to view details for existing Parks stored in the Database<br>
 	 	* View The About the Developers page<br>

 * **User Story 2 :**
 <p>
 	//TODO NEED TO UPDATE

-	A Logged in User can:<br>
+	A Logged in User can:
-		* View their Account page<br>
+		* View their Account page
+		* View Other Users Account Page
-		* Update their Account page Details<br>
+		* Update their Account page Details
-		* View a carousel of pictures of Trains stored in the Database<br>
+		* View a carousel of pictures of Parks stored in the Database
-	 	* Click the link to view details for existing trains stored in the Database<br>
+	 	* Click the link to view details for existing Parks stored in the Database<br>
-	 	* Leave Comments or Reply to existing comments on the Train Details page<br>
+	 	* Leave Comments or Reply to existing comments on the Park Details page<br>
-	 	* Disable Comments AND Replies they have left on the Train Details page<br>
+	 	* Disable Comments AND Replies they have left on the Park Details page<br>
-	 	* Click a link to Review a Train ride they have taken on trains stored in the Database and add the Train to a list of Trains they have ridden<br>
+	 	* Provide a Rating for Parks<br>
-	 	* Add Trains from the database to a personal WishList of trains they would like to ride<br>
+	 	* Add Parks from the database to a list of Favorite Parks they enjoyed
-	 	* Remove Trains from their personal WishList<br>
-	 	* Remove Trains from their personal WishList and Add them to their<br> personal List of Ridden Trains<br>
+	 	* Remove Parks from their Favorites List
+	 	* Disable their Own Account
-	 	* Logout<br>
+	 	* Logout

 * **User Story 3 :**